We are in this

 My loved one’s telehealth services have been discontinued, are people going to be allowed to go to doctor’s appointments outside the community?

 We have been notified about physician telehealth services having been discontinued.
 As a result, we are reviewing and updating guidelines for residents and family members to follow for safely returning from doctor’s appointments.
 We will be providing those updated safety guidelines when making appointments and leaving for future appointments.
+Please coordinate with your assigned Case Manager if you need assistance or have questions regarding doctor’s appointments guidelines.

 My loved one has a doctor’s appointment via Zoom, can s/he have some support to make it happen?